 How to do that:

-- Conduct market research: Rather than guessing, identify what questions your customers and potential customers are already asking, topics they want to learn more about, types of content they prefer consuming, what devices they consume content on, and where they get their information.
-Here’s how.
+- Conduct market research: Rather than guessing, identify questions potential and current customers are already asking, topics they want to learn more about, types of content they prefer consuming, what devices they consume content on, and where they get their information.

 - Write for every stage of the buyer’s journey: Write content for awareness, consideration, and decision-stage customers (top, mid, and bottom funnel) to ensure that you are engaging leads at every stage and moving them closer to a purchase.